- Choose from a range of volunteer projects in Cambodia

 - Learn new skills and gain experience working on different community projects

-- Explore Siem Reap and Angkor Wat in your own time
+- Explore Siem Reap and Angkor Wat in your time off

-If it's meaningful travel you're after, there's no better experience than volunteer work in a community setting, and our Cambodia projects are some of the most rewarding.
+If it's meaningful travel you're after, there's no better experience than volunteer work in a community setting.
 Our teams in Siem Reap work tirelessly to help communities in desperate need, and are always looking for willing volunteers to help out and offer their support – so this is your time to shine!
-You'll get to choose from a handful of projects, from building homes and general repairs to helping teachers educate children on a range of subjects, and installing new water systems to provide the community with clean water.
+You'll get to choose from a range of projects, from building homes and general repairs to assisting in the classroom and teaching English to children.
+You'll stay in shared accommodation in Siem Reap where you’ll meet like-minded volunteers, and in your downtime you'll get to explore the wonders of beautiful Cambodia, including the incredible Angkor Wat.
+Enjoy a full-on travel experience and a make a real difference in a local Cambodian community!

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!